 If you have CPU-heavy work, do it in withContext(Dispatchers.Default) inside the coroutine, but let the Flow emit back on Main.

-Since viewModelScope is managed by the ViewModel itself, cleanup is as simple as calling viewModel.clear() — which is what our dispose() does.
+Cleanup is as simple as calling viewModel.clear() — which is what dispose() does.
 Make sure it’s called from Swift’s deinit:

 deinit {